ipkpjersi/modb-app/docs/data-lifecycle.md

 Both merge lock files and DCS files are then input for the merging process.
 The dataset files are always overwritten with the result of the merging process.
 So they are basically stateless.
 The only stateful files are the merge lock file, the DCS files as well as the dead entries files.
+The dead entries files are persisted per metadata provider under the output directory's `dead-entries` folder, loaded at the start of every run, and subtracted from the candidate IDs of the ID-range crawlers.
+That is what makes a removal stick across runs: deleting the DCS file alone would not, because the ID range selector would rediscover the ID and download it again next run.
+See [Download Control State (DCS)](dcs.md) for how each DCS file stores the provider's actual data alongside its re-download schedule.
 After a retention period (default: 1 week) the raw files and the conv files are being deleted.

 ![data lifecycle](images/data_lifecycle.png)